Text and photos © 2020 Steve D’Antonio Marine Consulting, Inc.

 Two of the criteria that must be considered are hydrostatic, and manual, deployment.
 For the former, the raft should have a clear, unencumbered view of the sky, enabling it to rise from a sinking vessel (assuming it sinks on a relatively even keel); it should not be located under overhangs, canvas, or hard tops where it might become trapped when released and floating upward from its cradle.
 For manual release scenarios, it should be possible for one person to push the raft canister overboard.
 A six person, containerized offshore raft could weigh close to 100 pounds, and as such it’s unlikely to be carried even the most physically fit crew member, especially while the vessel is at sea, and thus one should be able to slide or tip it overboard.
 If it’s mounted inboard of a life rail, for instance, make certain it can be slid under the rail.
 If this isn’t possible, it may be necessary to make a section of the life rail or line easily removable.

 Rafts mounted outboard of, or integrated into, rails, or those mounted outside the envelope of the vessel, have the advantage of being more easily released, however, they are also more exposed to heavy weather conditions, and in my experience vertically mounted canisters are more likely to suffer water leaks via the seam in the canister halves, and from drain holes.
 No raft, when mounted, should stand proud of the vessel’s rub rail, or else it may be damaged by a bulkhead or piling.
+This scenario can be avoided by designing the life rail with a recess to accommodate the canister, keeping it inboard of the maximum beam/rub rail.

 The top of a motor yacht, or trawler’s, cabin or fly bridge, hard top present yet another installation location possibility.
 It’s out of the way, not likely to be tripped over, it doesn’t take up valuable deck real estate, and it’s protected from boarding seas and spray.
 The high perch also makes it less likely to be stolen.
 Drawbacks to this location include difficulty in accessing it in heavy weather, and for service/inspection, or in the event of a fire, where smoke, heat and flames are rising.
 Never the less, when all options are considered, hard tops often represent the lesser of all evils.